On the equivalence of AQFTs and prefactorization algebras: Towards a spacetime-wise homotopical equivalence theorem

 There are various approaches one could follow in order to prove Open Problem \ref{open:openproblem}. \begin{description} \item[Homotopical algebra:] Develop models for the derived functors associated with the Quillen adjunction \eqref{eqn:openproblem} and prove that the derived unit and counit are weak equivalences.
 Since every object in the projective model category $\HK^W(M)$ is fibrant, the right derived functor $\bbR(L_M\Phi_M)^\ast = (L_M\Phi_M)^\ast : \HK^W(M)\to \mathcal{L}_{\widehat{W}_M}\CG(M)$ can be modeled by the underived right Quillen functor.
 For the left derived functor $\mathbb{L}(L_M\Phi_M)_! : \mathcal{L}_{\widehat{W}_M}\CG(M)\to \HK^W(M)$ one can use that the cofibrant objects in the projective model category $\CG(M)$ agree with the ones in its left Bousfield localization $\mathcal{L}_{\widehat{W}_M}\CG(M)$, hence one could use the bar resolution model for operadic left Kan extensions from \cite[Theorem 17.2.7 and Section 13.3]{Fresse}.
 However, proving that the derived unit and counit are weak equivalences seems to be very difficult due to the complexity of such derived functors, hence we are uncertain if this approach will be successful.

 \item[Homotopical operadic localization:] Use \cite[Theorem 3.13]{Carmona} to observe that Open Problem \ref{open:openproblem} would be solved if the composite multifunctor $L_M\Phi_M : \tP_M \to \O_M[W_M^{-1}]$ exhibits a homotopical localization of the spacetime-wise tPFA operad $\tP_M $ over $\Loc^\rc/M$ at the subset of $1$-ary operations $W_M\subseteq \mathrm{Mor}^1(\tP_M)$ given by all Cauchy morphisms in $\tP_M$.
 Denoting by $L_{W_M}\tP_{M}$ such a homotopical localization as an operad in simplicial sets, this amounts to showing that the induced multifunctor $L_{W_M}\tP_{M}\to \O_M[W_M^{-1}]$ is a weak equivalence of operads in simplicial sets.
-Due to Theorem \ref{theo:1categoricalequivalence}, it suffices to show that all spaces of operations in $L_{W_M}\tP_{M}$ are discrete, i.e.\ they have vanishing higher homotopy groups $\pi_{\geq 1}$.
+A mild generalization of Theorem \ref{theo:equivalenceM} entails that $L_M\Phi_M$ exhibits the ordinary localization of $\tP_M$ at $W_M$, hence it suffices to show that all spaces of operations in $L_{W_M}\tP_{M}$ are discrete, i.e.\ they have vanishing higher homotopy groups $\pi_{\geq 1}$.
 Since homotopical localizations of operads are currently not yet well-developed and studied, we are uncertain if this approach will be successful.\footnote{In \cite{OperadicHammock}, the authors propose a candidate for $L_{W_M}\tP_{M}$ by generalizing the hammock construction of Dwyer-Kan \cite{DwyerKan} to the operadic setting.
 However, such a candidate is not known to satisfy the appropriate universal property and hence it is currently unknown if it presents the homotopical localization of operads.}